The page has been translated by Gen AI.

 Code block.
 Node Exporter User creation command

-Node Exporter Configuration
+Node Exporter configuration

 • Download path: /tmp

-• Version: 1.7.0
+• Installed version: 1.7.0

 Color mode